f5devcentral/access-labs/class2/module2/lab03.rst

 #.
 You will notice that HTTP Connector received multiple values back in the response and each JSON key was parsed to individual subsession variables.
 #. userAccountControl is currently set to **66048**.
 Which mean the account is enabled and the password never expires.

    |image31|

 #.
 Click **Cancel**

 #.
 Expand the session to see all the sub-sessions by clicking the **+ (Plus Symbol)** to the left of the session ID.

-   .. note :: You session ID will not match the one displayed in the screenshot below.
+   .. note:: You session ID will not match the one displayed in the screenshot below.

    |image32|

 #.
 If the HTTP Connector sub-session still exists check off that specific sub-session only and click **Kill Selected Sessions**

    ..
-NOTE :: You are doing this to speed up the process and bypass the typical timers 		associated with HTTP Connector.
+NOTE:: You are doing this to speed up the process and bypass the typical timers 		associated with HTTP Connector.
 This will enable you to see HTTP Connector trigger 	immediately on the next HTTP request sent from the jump box.

    |image33|